niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 > Note that changes in the [epsd2/literary][] and [DCCLT][] data may change the numbers and the arrangement of the table.
 The minimum 0f 200 words may be on the high side.
 The Notebook uses a default minimum of 50, but this can be adjusted by the user.

-In the notebook one may manipulate the table to sort it by different columns (ascending or descending) or by displaying a larger or smaller number of rows.
+In the notebook one may manipulate the table to sort by different columns (ascending or descending), adjust minimum text length or display a larger or smaller number of rows.
 Looking at maximum, minimum, median, and mean of the `norm` variable may give us some idea of how the numbers are distributed.

 ```
 count    203.000000